 MORE THAN A FIELD TRIP.

 Check that all participants have registered*.
-You’ll find the link to your groups registration list in your inbox!
+You’ll find the link to your groups registration roster in your inbox!

 *All group/school staff attending the program must also complete our participant waiver

 We've sent the registration link to your inbox.
-They'll need that to register their child.
+Parents will need that to register their child.

 CLOTHES & SHOES: We will be outdoors all day!
 Please encourage your students to wear appropriate clothing and athletic shoes (no sandals!).
 Rain-jackets are provided in case of rainy weather.